truvami/docs/docs/advanced/fw-upgrade.md

 #### Step 1:
   - From your smartphone's settings menu, enable Bluetooth.
 #### Step 2
-  - tag S: To activate Bluetooth pairing on the truvami tag S, hold the button for 5 seconds until the LED turns off.
+  - tag S: To activate Bluetooth pairing on the Truvami tag S, hold the button for 5 seconds until the LED turns off.
-  - tag L: To activate Bluetooth pairing on the truvami tag L, hold a magnet to the top of the device for 5 seconds.
+  - tag L: To activate Bluetooth pairing on the Truvami tag L, hold a magnet to the top of the device for 5 seconds.
 Upon successful Bluetooth activation, you should hear a melody.